-- i Assets with a collective value below £500 may be disposed of by any means determined by the relevant Head of Service - ii Assets valued at between £501 and up to £50,000 must be disposed of by a method chosen by the Head of Service and a written justification of the choice retained
+- i Assets with a collective value below £5,000 may be disposed of by any means determined by the relevant Head of Service - ii Assets valued at between £5,000 and up to £50,000 must be disposed of by a method chosen by the Head of Service and a written justification of the choice retained

-- iii Assets valued over £50,001 including land and property must be disposed of in accordance with SOC 4 and the Council's Financial Procedure Rules - iv In any disposal of assets confirmation must be obtained that any personal data or information has been removed or destroyed in confirmation with the Council's Records Management and Information Security Policies - v Written records must be maintained of all actions relating to the disposal of assets.
+- Land and property assets valued over £50,000 must be disposed of in accordance with SOC 4 and the Council's Financial Procedure Rules.
+Please seek advise from the Head of Legal and Democratic Services with regards to sale of other assets valued over £50,000v In any disposal of assets confirmation must be obtained that any personal data or information has been removed or destroyed in confirmation with the Council's Records Management and Information Security Policies - v Written records must be maintained of all actions relating to the disposal of assets.